nisenbeck/geoblock/README.md

 ## Installation

-`make add` will copy everything where it supposed to be and start services:
+`make install` will copy everything where it supposed to be and start services:

-	sudo make add
+	sudo make install

 To check services status: